stevencombs/retrocombs.github.io/_drafts/2019-11-31-my-tips-to-inbox-zero.md

 ## Step 8: Celebrate

 Now that you have your inbox clean (and that won't last long).
 Take time to celebrate (i.e. BRAG!).
-Do this on social media such as Facebook or LinkedIn with ``#inboxzero`.
+Do this on social media such as Facebook or LinkedIn with `#inboxzero`.
 Be the envy of your peers.

 Collagues at work know of my love to celebrate my status of Inbox Zero and gave me this shirt for Christmas 2019.

 ![Inbox Zero Shirt]()

 You better bet I'm going to wear it!

+## Conclusion

+So that's my system and my suggestions for modifications; however, I know this system will not be everyone's cup of tea but hopefully it gets the gears turning in your head.
+What, if any, of these steps can help you achieve the sanity that is #inboxzero?

+Have other ideas or questions?
+Drop them in the comments below.